amald94/Cassandra-data-modeling/README.md

 ```

 <br>In this case sessionId and itemInSession are enough to make a record unique for our request.
-PRIMARY KEY is composed by both sessionId and itemInSession.
+<b>PRIMARY KEY</b> is composed by both sessionId and itemInSession.

 * 2. Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182